HP N4000 (rp7400)

 Manuals

-- rp7400 Hardware Manual (PDF) Hewlett-Packard Company (May 2002)
+- rp7400 Hardware Manual Hewlett-Packard Company (May 2002)

-- hp server rp7400 whitepaper, Hewlett-Packard Company (February 2002, product number 5981-0154EN) [did not find an appropriate URL for this PDF document —Ed.]
+- hp server rp7400 system architecture and design guide, Hewlett-Packard Company (February 2002, product number 5981-0154EN) (URL gone)

 Operating systems